Introduction

 • Get sandbox credentials for your team.

-• Confirm your environment base URLs and identity realm.
+• Confirm your environment base URLs (Sandbox vs Production).

-• Choose an HTTP client or Postman to make requests.
+• Choose an HTTP client (curl, Postman, or your own tooling).

 Pick a path